SimoneC03/larasocket-chat/README.md

 1. `php artisan serve`

 ## About Larasocket
-<a href="https://larasocket.com/">Larasocket</a> is a hosted, no configuration package for handling your broadcasting in your Laravel application.
+<a href="https://larasocket.com/">Larasocket</a> is a hosted, no configuration package for handling your broadcast connections in your Laravel application.